 - If a fall is inevitable, minimize impact by leaning forward, bending the elbows and knees and relaxing your muscles.
 Try to break the fall with your thigh, hip or shoulder, as bones in the arms, wrists and knees are easier to fracture — and protect your head from hitting the ground.

-Unfortunately slips, trips and falls aren’t completely unavoidable, but when they do occur, Mercy Urgent Care is here to help with treatment and recovery.
-Help get your employees back up on their feet — safely — by utilizing Mercy’s new physical therapy services, Mercy Motion.
+Unfortunately slips, trips and falls aren’t completely unavoidable, but when they do occur, Mercy Urgent Care is here to help with treatment.

 Sources: National Safety Council, National Floor Safety Institute